Siemens Charger

-The Siemens Charger is a family of diesel-electric passenger locomotives designed and manufactured by Siemens Mobility for the North American market.
+The Siemens Charger is a family of diesel-electric passenger locomotives built by Siemens Mobility for use in North America.
+The Charger family includes several variants developed for specific operators and service types including long-distance, inter-city and commuter rail.

-There are five variants of the Charger, tailored for different operators and types of service: ALC-42 for Amtrak long-distance service, ALC-42E dual mode for Amtrak inter-city and long-distance routes that serve the Northeast Corridor, SC-44 for Amtrak state-supported inter-city service or commuter rail operators, SCB-40 for Brightline inter-city service and SCV-42 for VIA Rail inter-city service.
+The SC-44 model is used primarily for state-supported inter-city routes and commuter rail services.
+The SCB-40 variant was developed for Brightline in Florida, while the SCV-42 is used by Via Rail in Canada.
+Amtrak operates the ALC-42 for its long-distance routes and has ordered the ALC-42E, a dual-mode version capable of operating on overhead electric power, for routes that travel over portions of the Northeast Corridor.
+A third rail dual-mode version, the SC-42DM, is also available.

-The first production Charger, a SC-44, was unveiled on March 26, 2016, and entered revenue service on August 24, 2017.
-It was followed by the SCB-40, which inaugurated Brightline service on January 13, 2018.
-The first ALC-42 was delivered to Amtrak on June 17, 2021 and entered revenue service on February 8, 2022 on the Empire Builder.

-The Charger is often paired with Venture passenger cars, also built by Siemens, as part of a trainset.
+The first production Charger locomotive, an SC-44, was unveiled on March 26, 2016, and began revenue service on August 24, 2017.
+Charger locomotives are often paired with Venture passenger cars, also manufactured by Siemens, as part of a trainset.

 Design

 The Charger is powered by a Cummins 16-cylinder QSK95 4-stroke high speed diesel engine, which meets United States Environmental Protection Agency's more stringent Tier 4 emissions standards that took effect in 2015.
-Power output varies by model: the SCB-40 produces 4000 hp, the SC-44 produces 4400 hp, and both the SCV-42 and ALC-42 produce 4200 hp.
+Power output varies by model: the SCB-40 produces 4000 hp, the SC-44 produces 4400 hp, and the ALC-42, SCV-42, SC-42DM (in diesel mode) produce 4200 hp.
 The maximum speed in service is 125 mph.

 The locomotive shares much of its overall design with the Siemens Vectron diesel and electric locomotives used in Europe and the Siemens ACS-64 electric locomotive built for Amtrak.

 Four Insulated-gate bipolar transistor (IGBT) power inverters carry electric current to each of the four AC traction motors.
 A static inverter off of the main prime mover supplies head-end power (HEP).
 The locomotive also features dynamic braking with regenerative capability, allowing the locomotive to divert power generated by dynamic braking away from the resistor grids to HEP and onboard locomotive auxiliary power demands.

-In response to a 2013 Request for Information from Metro-North Railroad, Siemens said they would be capable of producing a dual-mode variant of the Charger with onboard energy storage for use by Metro-North and the Long Island Rail Road, as well as intercity service on Amtrak's Empire Corridor.
+In response to a 2013 request for information from Metro-North Railroad, Siemens said they would be capable of producing a dual-mode variant capable of operating on third rail power with onboard energy storage for use by Metro-North and the Long Island Rail Road, as well as intercity service on Amtrak's Empire Corridor.
+This would become the SC-42DM.

 California's SC-44s have aerodynamic "spoilers" on the rear of their roofs that match the height of bi-level California and Surfliner cars.

 The Charger series competes with other Tier 4 compliant locomotives, such as the EMD F125 and the MPI MPXpress MP54AC.
 However, unlike the Charger series, both the F125 and MP54AC have struggled to find customers, selling fewer than 50 units each.